IssaNasralli/TriFusionBD/ArcGIS_Pro_3/README.md

 ## ⚠️ Important – Full Preprocessing Dependency Chain

 > [!WARNING]
-> The ArcGIS preprocessing stage is part of a multi-step pipeline and **cannot be executed independently**.
+> This ArcGIS preprocessing stage is part of a multi-step pipeline and **cannot be executed independently**.
 >
 > The correct order is:
 >